cryptonative-ch/vlToken/README.md

 Treasury is spent on members proposal.
 Multisig is executing body.

-* set multisig treasury address in the vlTOKEN contract where the penalty is collected (at deploy)
+* sSet multisig treasury address in the vlTOKEN contract where the penalty is collected (at deploy)
 * Quorum is 20% at the start, can be changed by vote
 * Voting is on snapshot with vlTOKEN, but at some point should be fully on-chain.
 (Work to be done)